Kurt Wagner (general)

-Kurt Wagner (born Chemnitz 31 July 1904: died Strausberg 8 July 1989) was a German soldier and politician who between 1959 and 1967 served as the German Democratic Republic's Deputy Defence Minister.
+Kurt Wagner (31 July 1904 – 8 July 1989) was a German soldier and politician who between 1959 and 1967 served as the German Democratic Republic's Deputy Defence Minister.

 Life

 Wagner was born in what was then south central Germany in the city of Chemnitz (which in 1953 was officially renamed "Karl-Marx-Stadt").
 His father worked as a Tinsmith/plumber and as a lighter of the city's street-lights.
 He attended junior school from 1911 till 1919 which was followed by three years at a training college.
 During the 1920s he started an apprenticeship as an electrician and took various skilled and semi-skilled factory jobs.
 There were also periods of unemployment.
 He first joined a trades union in 1923.

 In 1928 Kurt Wagner learned the trade of a cobble stone-setter with the Chemnitz Tram Company (Chemnitzer Straßenbahngesellschaft), and he then worked at this craft till 1933.
 In December 1932 he became a member of the Communist party.
 The next month, in January 1933, the NSDAP (Nazi Party) took power and lost little time in creating a one-party state out of what had previously been an increasingly fractious multi-party democracy in Germany.
 The Communist Wagner was dismissed from the Tram Company without any notice period in April 1934.
 By now the Communist Party had been banned in Germany, but Wagner nevertheless continued to work for it as a courier in north Chemnitz, later becoming a district party leader in Chemnitz.
 He was arrested on 28 March 1935.
 He was sent for trial at the recently created People's Court in Berlin in July 1935 and sentenced to ten years imprisonment for "high treason".
-He remained in the "Super jail" at Waldheim (a short distance to the north-west of Chemnitz) till 24 April 1945.
+He remained in Waldheim Prison (a short distance to the north-west of Chemnitz) till 24 April 1945.
 Six of his nearly ten years of incarceration were spent in solitary confinement.

 When liberation arrived, it was the Americans who reached Saxony first, and it was the US commander Major Ebbers who mandated Kurt Wagner to set up a city police force in Chemnitz, where between 8 May and 15 July 1945 Wagner, as the local "Kriminaldirektor", was in charge of crime fighting.
-It had nevertheless already been agreed between the Americans and Soviets that Saxony would form part of the post-war Soviet occupation zone.
+It had nevertheless already been agreed in the Potsdam Conference between the Americans and Soviets that Saxony would form part of the post-war Soviet occupation zone.
 The US Third Army accordingly withdrew, and on 2 July 1945 the Soviet army took over Leipzig, the state capital.
 The Soviet military commander, Nikolai Trufanov, now had Wagner installed as Leipzig police chief in succession to Heinrich Fleißner whom the Soviets suspected of entertaining pro-American sympathies.
 Kurt Wagner accordingly served as Chief of Police in Leipzig for more than a year, between 16 July 1945 and 16 September 1946.